mousepawmedia/devdocs/network/source/guides/staff.rst

 **every day**.
 Each day's time sheets are locked automatically the next morning at 10 am.

-..
-WARNING:: If you forget to log your time, you will NOT be reminded.
+..  warning:: If you forget to log your time, you will NOT be reminded.
     Contact ``eco@mousepawmedia.net`` if you forget, and report your time that way.